jimthomasedu/jimthomasedu.github.io/_pages/resource.md

 author_profile: true
 ---

-# I am looking for students interested in working on geophysical turbulence.
+ I am looking for students to work with.
+Get in touch if you're interested in working on geophysical turbulence.

 <!-- ## I am looking for students interested in working on geophysical turbulence.